 The hallways may be better suited for murals depicting school pride as shown in the photo above.
 Image Source

 A better location for your information board may be in places where people tend to congregate and where they’re not walking from one location to another.
 Consider placing your information board at the end of a hallway where people walk towards it and not alongside it.
+This can bring more attention and engagement to the board.
+A well-placed board can also create a warm and inviting atmosphere for everyone who passes by.
+Seeing the board in a central location can spark joy among students and staff, making the space feel more positive and welcoming.
 This can increase the time they have to capture information as they approach the information board.

 The above bulletin board is a good example of clear lettering and large text.
 Not to mention, the Growth Mindset theme has tremendous value to students and staff.
+This board also helps build confidence in students by encouraging them to embrace challenges and believe in their ability to improve.
 Finally, we can see that this bulletin board isn’t cluttered.

 This is a great example of how to keep a themed message crystal clear and easy to digest.
 For instance, this bulletin board idea could be used during spring for several weeks.
+Students love engaging with this type of board, especially when it includes interactive elements.
 It’s a simple message with a highly textured feel that makes the message stick and remain memorable.
+This example could also be adapted as an interactive bulletin board to increase participation and hands-on learning.

 Get started with this template here.